More on the immortal Mrs Jackson

 They were lost for about an hour and the relationship never seems to have recovered, but the relationship with Yasu and Yoshimi has endured.
 These were the two Japanese tourists who had won £2,000 at the Gloucester Road Casino and decided to spend some of it on leather goods in Covent Garden.
 Intrigued by the Cabaret emporium they tentatively encroached, were enchanted and blew the lot on automata.
 They are still enchanted and for 10 years they acted as Cabaret’s representatives in Japan, arranging several exhibitions in Tokyo and Otaru.
 When Sue went to open one of the exhibitions Yasu said her visit was going to be extended because they wanted her to do workshops in the exhibition.
 She had never done workshops, had no intention of doing them, and wouldn’t know where to start.
 But, her good will taking over as it always will with Sue, she got on with it, proposing a kind of starter kit to help people make their own.
 Then they told her that, Japanese house pride being what it is, she could make no mess in the exhibition, so no tools and no glue.
 What she came up with is the Designing Automata Kit that has become ubiquitous wherever there are automaton exhibitions, displays and demonstrations.
 Even I can assemble it.

-She’s still inventing, making new things, and you can see them here, to the right.
+She’s still inventing and making new things.
 She’s devising 40 nights of new animations, running up to Christmas, as she did last year, and this time many of the animation sequences have been shot by yet another talent in the family, her grand-daughter Akio.

 And the chess.
 It has become her passion, she plays online daily with opponents across the world.
 Last week one of her partners in the USA told her he thought she was 17, as he was, but despite having to transpose the two digits for accuracy, they’re still playing.
 Yet she’s venturing into a male-dominated, youth-orientated society with the modern chess world – another opponent told her that this wasn’t a game for old fogies like her, but they’re still playing too.
 So that anti-foginess might be why she hasn’t quite got to Grand Master level yet, but is soaring at, officially, ‘above average’.